GUIDE 2024

 However, some grant writing services and freelancers offer quick deliverables.

 A grant proposal that’s written haphazardly rarely results in a successful grant.
-Delivering a 40-page grant proposal within a few days will mean that the writer didn’t go into as many details as they should have.
+Delivering a 40-page grant proposal within a few days will mean the writer didn’t go into as many details as they should have.
 Of course, sometimes circumstances dictate that you need quick deliverables without compromising quality.

 The only way to get a high-quality grant proposal in about a week or two is to hire a professional grant writer with at least 5-8 years of experience.